Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Oktober 2025 03.31.01 UTC
+- WIB: Selasa, 21 Oktober 2025 04.25.15 UTC
-- WITA: Selasa, 21 Oktober 2025 04.31.01 UTC
+- WITA: Selasa, 21 Oktober 2025 05.25.15 UTC
-- WIT: Selasa, 21 Oktober 2025 05.31.01 UTC
+- WIT: Selasa, 21 Oktober 2025 06.25.15 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: nature
+Kategori: attitude